zero-to-mastery/CSS-Art/README.md

 # CSS ART

+**UPDATE**

+**This CSS Art repo has been split into two editions.
+The Hacktoberfest Edition will be locked at the end of October to preserve its state at the end of Hacktoberfest.
+If you would like to continue its development, you can do so in the General Edition [HERE](https://github.com/zero-to-mastery/CSS-Art-Hacktoberfest-Edition/edit/master/README.md)**

 Welcome to CSS Art, a fun, beginner-friendly challenge for Hacktoberfest!

 What shapes, pictures and animations can you come up with, using plain HTML divs and CSS?
 Let's showcase the artistry of ZTM students, and get a free t-shirt into the bargain!